Cherry Crumble

 Though the last jar of canned cherries was used up more than 22 years ago (and I still can’t seem to find a canned cherry that has the same perfect tartness!), I still like to make cherry crumble for my family as often as I can.

-There is a canned cherry pie filling that claims to be “less sweetened,” but it is sweetened with Splenda and has a funky, almost watery “not quite right” aftertaste.
-I try to avoid that one when I’m in the baking aisle (I don’t remember the brand, but it has a very small Splenda logo on the bottom front of the can).
+I use Comstock brand canned cherries, and one of their varieties claims to be “less sweetened,” but it is sweetened with Splenda and has a funky, almost watery “not quite right” aftertaste.
+I try to avoid that one when I’m in the baking aisle.

-This would be a perfect treat for Valentine’s Day if you plan to stay in, and is the perfect amount for the five of us.
-Also, the recipe says to enjoy it warm or at room temperature, but I’ve always liked it cold out of the fridge.
+This would be a perfect treat for Valentine’s Day if you plan to stay in, and is the perfect amount for my family of five.
+The original recipe says to enjoy it warm or at room temperature, but I’ve always liked it cold out of the fridge.
+The kids like it warm and with a big scoop of vanilla ice cream.

 Cherry Crumble